dylex-suan/dylex-suan/README.md

 ### Hi there! 👋

-I'm Dylex, a 2nd-year Computer Science Student at the University of Waterloo!
-I am currently a Software Developer at [**Peraso Inc.**](https://perasoinc.com/), helping to build and migrate automation services!
+I'm Dylex, a 3rd-year Computer Science Student at the University of Waterloo!
+I finished my internship as a Software Developer Intern at [**Peraso Inc.**](https://perasoinc.com/), helping to build and migrate automation services from Qt to Node.js!
 I was previously a full stack developer intern at [**Prodigy Education Inc.**](https://www.prodigygame.com/main-en/) and was a software developer for the **University of Waterloo**!
 Currently searching for **Summer 2023** internships, and would love to network with other aspiring developers!

 🔭 I’m currently working on
 - Building web scrapers